sboitard/Asturiana_analysis/README.md

 # Detection of selection signatures in the cattle breed Asturiana de los Valles
-Scripts used in Boitard et al (Provisionally accepted, Front.
+Scripts used in Boitard et al (2021, Front.
 Genet. doi: 10.3389/fgene.2021.575405) to detect selection signatures in the cattle breed Asturiana de los Valles

 All commands used for the population genetics analyzes performed in this study can be found in main.sh.